 Biography

-Dungy’s interest in the intersections between literature, environmental action, history, and culture led her to edit Black Nature: Four Centuries of African American Nature Poetry (University of Georgia Press: 2009), the first anthology to bring African American environmental poetry to national attention.
-She also co-edited the From the Fishouse poetry anthology and has served in several other editorial positions.
-Currently, she is the poetry editor for Orion magazine.
-Dungy’s work has appeared in over 40 anthologies plus dozens of print and online venues in the U.S. and abroad.
+Camille T. Dungy is the author of America, A Love Story (Wesleyan UP: 2026).
+She has also written the memoir Soil: The Story of a Black Mother’s Garden, the essay collection Guidebook to Relative Strangers, and four other collections of poetry, including Trophic Cascade, winner of the Colorado Book Award.
+Dungy edited Black Nature: Four Centuries of African American Nature Poetry, the first anthology to bring African American environmental poetry to national attention.
+She also co-edited the From the Fishouse poetry anthology and served as assistant editor for Gathering Ground: Celebrating Cave Canem’s First Decade.
+Her work has appeared in Best American Poetry; 100 Best African American PoemsBest American Essays; The 1619 Project; All We Can Save: Truth, Courage, and Solutions for the Climate Crisis; over 50 other anthologies; plus dozens of venues including the New Yorker; Poetry; Literary HubParis Review; and Poets.org.
 You may know her as the host of Immaterial, a podcast from the Metropolitan Museum of Art and Magnificent Noise.
-A University Distinguished Professor at Colorado State University, Dungy’s further honors include the 2021 Academy of American Poets Fellowship, a 2019 Guggenheim Fellowship, an American Book Award, two NAACP Image Award nominations, and fellowships from the NEA in both prose and poetry.
+A University Distinguished Professor at Colorado State University, Dungy’s honors include the 2021 Academy of American Poets Fellowship, a 2019 Guggenheim Fellowship, an American Book Award, and fellowships from the National Endowment for the Arts in both prose and poetry.